 In some cases there is, in fact, a rush to decree absolute.
 For example, if there is a potential bankruptcy on the horizon and a financial settlement needs to be implemented.
 Or if there is a new baby on the way, and an urgent need to remarry.
 I have been involved in one case in which –exceptionally – the mandatory period was shortened.

 Conversely, where perhaps a religious divorce is required, or more commonly a financial settlement is still being negotiated, there may be good reason to delay the granting of a decree absolute.
 And it is this concern, whether or not to proceed to decree absolute when financial elements have yet to be agreed, that has occasioned the majority of the requests for advice to my blog.

 Sometimes the parties agree at the outset that neither of them will apply for decree absolute until all the issues between them are resolved.
-Some parties don’t or won’t, and so an application to delay the decree absolute may be required.
+Some parties don’t or won’t, and so an application to hold-off on the decree absolute may be required.

 If for example a religious divorce is still required, the decree absolute can be postponed indefinitely by the court so that the parties are not simultaneously married in one sense and divorced in the other.